ARM-software/devlib/doc/connection.rst

 though all concrete :class:`Target` implementations will set an appropriate default, so there is typically no need to specify this explicitly.

-:class:`Connection` classes are not a part of an inheritance hierarchy, i.e. they do not derive from a common base.
-Instead, a :class:`Connection` is any class that implements the following methods.
+:class:`Connection` classes derive from :class:`devlib.conneciton.ConnectionBase` and implement the following methods.

 .. method:: push(self, source, dest, timeout=None)